 The other day I logged onto Facebook and, lo and behold, people were talking politics.
 Not surprising since social media gives everyone a license to be experts on everything and anything.
 Subject of the day was Obamacare and Ted Cruz, R-Texas.At a dinner the other week a friend of mine, who heads human resources for a county, explained in detail the Affordable Care Act (which almost everyone refers to as Obamacare) because she had to become an expert on the comprehensive healthcare reform.
 So, I wouldn't say I'm an expert, like her, but I probably know a lot more than most of America because I became informed instead of watching the latest episode of "Honey Boo Boo."

 So, back to Ted Cruz.
 He is being described as a "folk hero" for rightwingers since he took it upon himself to deliver a 21-hour talkathon, discussing everything from his love for White Castle hamburgers to "Star Wars."
-Cruz wanted to prevent Senators from opening debate on a House-passed bill to keep the government open past Monday and to strip out a provision in that bill that would defund Obamacare.
+Cruz wanted to prevent Senators from opening debate on a House-passed bill to

 It's not likely this will happen yet he is still being praised, especially by the Tea Party.
 It's interesting he targeted Republicans as much as the Democrats in his 21-hour babblethon.